Ultralight Backpacking Gear 2026: Best Tested Picks

 Ultralight water treatment is an area where weight savings are easy and consequential:

-Sawyer Squeeze (85g, $35): The gold standard ultralight filter.
+Sawyer Squeeze Water Filter (85g, $35): The gold standard ultralight filter.
 Removes bacteria and protozoa, flows at 1.7 liters per minute, and pairs perfectly with a CNOC Vecto 2L dirty water bag (53g) that serves as both reservoir and squeeze bag.
 The Sawyer backflushes to maintain flow rate and has a lifetime warranty.
-This system replaced my previous filter setup and saved 200 grams.

 Common Ultralight Mistakes